How to Do a Quiet Title

 Summary

-We hope you learned a lot from the, “What Is Quiet Title?” lesson.
+We hope you learned a lot from today’s lesson, “What Is Quiet Title?”

 There’s a difference between a quiet title and a quitclaim deed, and it’s important to know when to use a quitclaim deed and when to use quiet title.

-The most secure way is to hire an attorney and vet that attorney.
-However, it is important to know what a quiet title is and when to use quiet title, so you’ll know the right questions to ask.
+The most secure way to do a quiet title is to hire an attorney and vet that attorney.
+However, it is important to know what is quiet title and when to use it, so you’ll know the right questions to ask.

 Ted Thomas is America’s Leading Authority on Tax Lien Certificates and Tax Deed Auctions, as well as a publisher and author of more than 30 books.
 His guidebooks on Real Estate have sold in four corners of the world.
 He has been teaching people just like you for over 30 years how to buy houses in good neighborhoods for pennies on the dollar.
 He teaches how to create wealth with minimum risk and easy-to-learn methods.